 Travelers definitely look for the cheapest accommodation, and hotel metasearch engines meet this demand.
 Apps like TripAdvisor, Trivago, Google Hotel Finder, Kayak, Hipmunk, or Skyscanner show price comparison across various sites.
 What most of them don’t have, however, is a booking feature.
 By redirecting you to a hotel website where you can actually book your stay, they get a referral commission or CPC charge.
 (Sort of a modern Robin Hood, pinching off online travel agencies and returning to hoteliers).
 Some of those metasearch engines have now added booking functionality of their own (e.g., TripAdvisor, Google Hotel Finder).
 We will refer those to a hotel booking aggregator category below.

 Takes care of in-destination emergencies

 Not all travel situations are anticipated through the ‘pre-trip – in-destination’ opposition.
 Sometimes last-minute alterations are inevitable or the ‘in-destination’ activity may involve rebooking.
 Millennials are increasingly prone to putting off hotel reservations till later, hoping for last-minute deals.
 And they’re right, you know!
-Nearly a third of hotel inventory is never booked.
+Nearly a third of the hotel inventory is never booked.
 This sweet USP of last-minute booking apps (HotelTonight, HotelQuickly, Hipmunk) is music to an adventure traveler’s ears.

 Who are the major players on the online hotel booking market